hpdang/merge-conflicts/README.md

-# On Demand Merge Conflict Course
+# On Demand Merge Conflict Course Repository

 *An introduction to merge conflicts that creates a simple Jekyll + GitHub Pages based on jglovier's [resume template](https://github.com/jglovier/resume-template/).*